AGT2025-Quantum-computing-communication/Multi-Users-Quantum-Key-Distribution-Networks-with-IBM-Quantum-Computer/README.md

-# Multi-Users-Quantum-Key-Distribution-Networks-with-IBM-Quantum-Computer
+# Multi-Users Quantum Key Distribution Networks with IBM-Quantum Computer
-This project showcases multi-users QKD networks on IBM-Quantum Computer.
+This project showcases multi-users QKD networks on IBM-Quantum Computer (IBM-Boston).
+We demonstrate and implemente multi-parties QKD based on the famous E91 protocol.
+Up to our knowledge, this is the first ever time to implement multi-users entanglement based QKD on IBM-quantum computer simulating the real condition, with an infinite number of users, who are able to share entangled photonic qubits over unauthenticated quantum channels.
+It